mariahcoleno/PromptEngineeringStage/README.md

 - Google Colab provides free GPU access, but sessions may time out after inactivity.
 Save your work frequently.

 ### Example
-**Prompt:**
-- Topic: Machine learning
+**Prompt (Topic; A):**
-- A: It's when computers learn from examples to do tasks like guessing what's in a picture.
+- Topic: Machine learning; A: It's when computers learn from examples to do tasks like guessing what's in a picture.

-- Topic: Python
-- A: It's a programming language people use to tell computers what to do, like making games or apps.
+- Topic: Python; A: It's a programming language people use to tell computers what to do, like making games or apps.

-- Topic: Photosynthesis
-- A:
+- Topic: Photosynthesis; A:

 **Model Output:**
 `It's how plants make food from sunlight, like when a leaf turns sunshine into sugar.`